What You Pay Is What You Get: Finding the Best 9mm for the Price

 As far as reliability is concerned, a variant of the P320 was chosen in 2017 as the new service pistol for the U.S. military, so that base should pretty well be covered.
 Because of this contract and the increasing popularity of the P320 series, the market for third-party accessories like holsters and sights is growing rapidly.
 There are enough options for the present and even more in the future.
 This makes the P320 a gun that will hold its value for years to come.

 Ruger Security 9 – $379

-If you’re the type who looks for the best 9mm pistol out there based on price, take a long, hard look at the Ruger Security 9.
+If you’re the type who looks for value and wants to find the best 9mm for the price, take a long, hard look at the Ruger Security 9.
 The Security 9 is based on an upscale version of the best-selling LCP2 pistol.
 It comes from one of America’s most trusted gun manufacturers.
 The Security 9 is new to the market, so the holster and accessory support isn’t as robust as the other pistols on my list.
 But this gun’s MSRP is significantly lower at only $379.
 This makes it a real bargain.